Skip to main content

 To put off approaches from rogue traders in the first place you can place a sign in your door or window telling any doorstep callers looking for business that they are not welcome.

-You can point the sign out to any unwelcome callers and tell them that if they persist in trying to sell their services they may be committing a criminal offence.
+You can point out the sign to any unwelcome callers and tell them that if they persist in trying to sell their services they may be committing a criminal offence.

 The advice is: